rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySharepoint.md

 - There are 9 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
-    - snappableFid - System.String: The fid for the workload.
+    - snappableFid - System.String: The FID for the workload.
     - snapshotFid - System.String: The ID of the snapshot.
     - folderId - System.String
     - sharepointDriveSearchFilter - OnedriveSearchFilter